monhacks/crystalboard/docs/usage/index.md

 # Game navigation and progression

-The main menus outside the overworld provided in pokecrystal-board are:
+The main menus (in some cases just mocks) outside the overworld provided in pokecrystal-board are:
 - The titlescreen simply carried over from pokecrystal ([engine/menus/titlescreen.asm](engine/menus/titlescreen.asm))
 - A main menu ([engine/menus/main_menu.asm](engine/menus/main_menu.asm)) with "New game" and "Continue" options [engine/menus/intro_menu.asm](engine/menus/intro_menu.asm).
 Save file agnostic.
 - A game menu ([engine/menus/game_menu.asm](engine/menus/game_menu.asm)) which is the main entry point after the save file is loaded.
 The "World" option will lead to either the level selection menu or to the overworld, depending on where the save file is from.